i4mNotJames/untitledmathswiki/README.md

 # untitledmathswiki
-Pre-pre alpha VER 0.4
+Pre alpha VER 0.4
+Originally made as a project for coding class, now expanded into a full wiki project.
+Still in heavy development.
+Please don't expect a perfect website

-## TO DOWNLOAD:
+## Current Status:
-Download the entire repository as a .zip file.
-To open, open index.html.
+- Pages: In development
+- Search Engine: Done
+- CSS: In progress
+- Interactive stuff: TBA
+- Page editor: TBA

 ## CONTRIBUTE:
 We'd love you to make articles for us, please contribute to the wiki!
 You can use the placeholder in 'wiki' to get started.

-UNLICENSED as of 8 Jan, 2025.
-Please don't copy.!